What is anterior cruciate ligament (ACL) surgery?

 ACL surgery is the surgical reconstruction or replacement of the anterior cruciate ligament (ACL) in the knee.
 The thighbone (femur), shinbone (tibia), and patella (kneecap) meet to form your knee joint.
 Ligaments connect these bones to each other.
 Your ACL is one type of knee ligament.
 It is a band of tough, fibrous connective tissue that stabilizes your knee.

 Injuries requiring reconstruction or replacement of the ACL are common, especially among athletes.
-ACL surgery can help restore pain-free range of motion, stability, and function to a knee joint after ACL injury.
+ACL reconstruction surgery can help restore pain-free range of motion, stability, and function to a knee joint after ACL injury.

 ACL surgery is a common but major surgery with risks and potential complications.
 You may have less invasive treatment options.
 Consider getting a second opinion about all of your treatment choices before having ACL surgery.